pribeiro42/abc/site/content/_index.en.md

                   It is a versatile area that fits the specific requirements of the customer.
           key: servicesEvent
-    - items:
-        - carouselslides:
-            - image: /img/abc/services/virtualoffice/1.png
-          content: >-
-            These offices represent an additional advantage for your company.
-            They can be virtually implemented the day before and used for short periods of time.<br> Ideal for young companies, for those who work at home or at their clients’ facilities, and also for companies that intend to reduce the risks of expanding to our market.
-          heading: Virtual Offices
-          image: /img/abc/virtualOfficeService.png
-          key: servicesVirtualOffice
         - carouselslides:
             - image: /img/abc/services/support/1.jpg
             - image: /img/abc/services/support/2.jpg